 Watch: Coronavirus Task Force Holds Briefing Following Flap Over Governors' Power

-The White House's coronavirus response task force has scheduled a briefing Tuesday afternoon at which President Trump could identify new advisers for post-disaster normalization.
+The White House's coronavirus response task force convened a briefing Tuesday afternoon at which President Trump promised a plan soon for post-disaster normalization.

-Trump said he would be naming a number of people to serve on committees to advise him on when and how parts of the United States might open back up after going dormant to try to mitigate the spread of the virus.
+Trump also has said he would be naming a number of people to serve on committees to advise him on when and how parts of the United States might open back up after going dormant to try to mitigate the spread of the virus.

+The rundown of participants didn't appear quite complete on Tuesday but Trump read off the names of a number of companies and CEOs he said might be involved; Trump also suggested he was waiting to hear back from some candidates.

+The president also said he planned to speak on Thursday to all 50 governors about re-opening and, in his description, empower them to act as they see fit in terms of a strategy for normalization.

+"I will then be authorizing each individual governor of each individual state to implement a reopening — and a very powerful opening plan — of their state at a time and in a manner as most appropriate," Trump said.

-Tuesday's briefing also follows a flap over whether Trump has the power to overrule governors on those kinds of decisions — or whether he has the power and might choose not to use it.
+Tuesday's briefing followed a flap over whether Trump has the power to overrule governors on these kinds of decisions — or whether he has the power and might choose not to use it.

 Ultimately, Trump said on Tuesday at an event ahead of the briefing that he would be working "with" governors after a few of them rejected his claims of authority.